Recoskie/Fl64/docs/Examples.md

   <br /><br />

   Both ways end up with the same results.
-When we divide the number into 1 we are basically asking how many times does the value go evenly the same as we did with the fraction split.
+When we divide the number into 1 we are basically asking how many times does the value go evenly the same as we did with the fraction till zero.

   <br /><br />

-  The Fibonacci sequence relates to adding per smaller part at the smallest scale without multiplying by a bigger value than 1.
+  The Fibonacci sequence relates to adding per smaller part at the smallest scale without multiplying by a bigger value than A=1.
 The golden ratio is a direct 1:1 relation to the whole.
 As it runs through the center.

   <br /><br />